-This researcher received ethical clearance from Hoima district administrators, and the head teacher of Buyanja B.C.S.
+The researcher received the ethical clearance from Mpigi district administrators, and the head teacher of Nkozi secondary school.
 Informed consent was got from the respondents as well.
 This was in form of written consent and verbal consent for example, in terms of filling questionnaires.